You are here: Support for Australians experiencing eating disorders › Support Us › Love Your Body Week

 POST YOUR PLEDGE: Download and print our pledge board in the resource hub and tell us how you will change the conversation by posting it online or sending to email@example.com to be added to our album.
 You can check out the pledges already made HERE.

 JOIN THE CONVO: Follow us on Facebook and Instagram and share our positive messages or your own – don’t forget to hashtag #CHANGETHECONVO #LOVEYOURBODYWEEK

 DONATE: Help Butterfly work towards a national health promotion campaign to support positive body image among Australians and change the conversation on a national scale.
 You can also take on a challenge and set up and Everyday Hero Page.

 Love Your Body Week is Butterfly’s national awareness campaign supported by Sportsgirl.
 The campaign coincides with Body Image and Eating Disorder Awareness Week and aims to raise awareness of body image concerns and promote body confidence in all Australians by celebrating body diversity.
 The campaign takes place in the first full week of September.

-If you are interested in finding out more or want to get involved in Love Your Body Week 2017, please contact the following people.
+If you are interested in finding out more about Love Your Body Week 2018, please contact the following people.